Ra.One: Plot

-During Prateek's birthday party, Ra.One hypnotises Sonia, assumes her form and kidnaps Prateek.
-Ra.One then instructs G.One to give him his H.A.R.T. back, and sends the real Sonia in an uncontrollable Mumbai Suburban Railway train.
-G.One saves Sonia just in the nick of time (though the Chhatrapati Shivaji Terminus is destroyed) and returns to save Prateek.
-The game resumes, with Prateek controlling G.One's moves.
-Following a lengthy fight, both of the characters reach the third level.
-With little power left, G.One and Prateek trick Ra.One into shooting G.One without his H.A.R.T. attached, which leaves Ra.One helpless.
-Furious, Ra.One creates ten copies of himself.
-Prateek, unable to differentiate the real Ra.One, asks G.One to quote one of Shekhar's sayings: "If you join the forces of evil, its shadows shall always follow you".
-The pair then realise that only one of the ten Ra.Ones has a shadow: the original one.
-G.One shoots and destroys him, and after absorbing Ra.One's remains, transports himself back into the digital world.
+During Prateek's birthday party, Ra.
+One hypnotizes Sonia, assumes her form, and kidnaps Prateek.
+Ra.
+One then instructs G. One to give him his H.A.R.T. back and sends the real Sonia in an uncontrollable Mumbai Suburban Railway train.
+G. One saves Sonia just in the nick of time despite the train crashing and the Chhatrapati Shivaji Terminus getting destroyed.
+He had a brief moment with Sonia and returns to save Prateek.
+The game resumes with Prateek controlling G. One's moves.
+Following a lengthy fight, they successfully beat the first and second levels and reach the third level.
+With little power left, G. One and Prateek trick Ra.
+One into shooting G. One without his H.A.R.T. attached as he shields it with his hand, which leaves Ra.
+One helpless.

-Several months later, Prateek and Sonia return to the UK, where Prateek finally manages to restore G.One to the real world, much to his and his mother's joy.
+Furious, Ra.
+One creates ten copies of himself.
+Prateek is unable to differentiate the real Ra.
+One, and asks G.One to quote one of Shekhar's sayings, which was actually a hint in disguise: "If you join the forces of evil, its shadows shall always follow you."
+The pair then realise that only one of the ten Ra.
+Ones has a shadow.
+G. One shoots and destroys him.
+After absorbing Ra.One's remains, G. One transports himself back into the digital world.
+Several months later, Prateek and Sonia return to London, where Prateek finally manages to restore G. One to the real world.